 # What are the prerequisites for Zowe?

-The primary prerequisites is Java on z/OS and the z/OS Management Facility enabled and configured.
+Prerequisites vary by component used, but in most cases the primary prerequisites are Java and NodeJS on z/OS and the z/OS Management Facility enabled and configured.
 For a complete list of software requirements listed by component, see System requirements.

 # How is access security managed on z/OS?